danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

     lazy var doStuffWithIntAndStringRef = MockReference(doStuff as (Int, String) -> String)

     func doStuff(with int: Int) -> Bool {
-        invoke(doStuffWithInt, args: (int))
+        call(doStuffWithInt, args: (int))
     }

     func doStuff(with int: Int, string: String) -> String {
-        invoke(doStuffWithIntAndStringRef, args: (int, string))
+        call(doStuffWithIntAndStringRef, args: (int, string))
     }
 }
 ```

-This is actually nice, since it gives you a unique references for each function.
-It also makes the unit test code easier to write.
+This gives you a unique references for each unique function.

 ## Properties

-In MockingKit, properties can't be mocked with function references, since the function reference model requires a function.
-To fake the value of a mock property, just set the properties of the mock right away.
+Properties can't currently be mocked with MockingKit, since the reference model requires a function.

-If you however for some reason want to inspect how a property is called, modified etc., you can invoke custom references to private functions in the getter and/or setter.
+If you want to inspect how a property is called, you can invoke custom function references in the mock's getter and/or setter.